-City-wide enrolment
+City-wide enrolment - Elementary

-Elementary enrolment stabilized until 2020 when the global pandemic hit.
-Enrolment has declined over the past two years but is anticipated to stabilize over time.

-Secondary enrolment has reached the end of a period of decline and has stabilized.
+- Elementary enrolment stabilized until 2020 when the global pandemic hit.
+Enrolment declined for two years but has stabilized. - Secondary enrolment has reached the end of a period of decline and has stabilized.
 Enrolment was not heavily impacted by the pandemic.